This is the story of the Good Samaritan.

 We live neither in biblical times nor on the road from Jerusalem to Jericho.
 We live in the middle of London.
 It isn’t merely wise to be careful, it is essential.

 He was about seventeen and seemed pleasant enough, softy spoken, gentle.
-I could have taken him home; we have a spare bedroom already made up and no likelihood of guests for the foreseeable future.
+I could have taken him home; we have a spare bedroom.
 We could have washed and dried his clothes in the machine and sat down together for some dinner.

 Why was I unable to do what the Good Samaritan had done?